 remove the names of those who no longer live at the address

 Responding to the letter does not automatically register new occupiers to vote.

-During this coronavirus pandemic it may be difficult to keep a safe distance from residents during face to face house calls.
+During the coronavirus pandemic it may be difficult to keep a safe distance from residents during face to face house calls.

-To prevent someone having to make face to face house calls, please to respond to the canvass form immediately.
+To prevent someone having to make face to face house calls, please respond to the letter immediately.
 This will help to keep you and your family safe and reduce the possibility of catching or spreading the virus.